resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

 ## Object Localization
 A Convolution Network can output a softmax layer to indicate if an object, such as a car, is present in the image.
 We call this **Class Label**.
 Furthermore it can also output a **Bounding Box** (defined by $$b_x, b_y, b_h, b_w$$) around the object.

+## Landmark Detection
+For an example we'd like to find all the corners of the eyes on an image showing a face.
+The approach is similiar by outputting a vector with the parameter $$p_{face}, l_x, l_y, ...$$ with *l* as landmark parameter.